dgolbourn/Metallic-Crow/doc/source/core.rst

-.. _library:
+.. _core:

 .. highlight:: lua

-*******
-Library
-*******
+****
+Core
+****

-This section describes the Application Programming Interface of Metallic Crow.
-The API is presented as a library in the Lua extension language.
+This section describes the Core Application Programming Interface of Metallic Crow.
+The Core API is presented as a library in the Lua extension language.
 As Lua is designed to support procedural programming, the API is presented in a procedural style.

 To access these API calls, use ``require "metallic_crow"`` in your Lua script.
 All of the functions described below are in the returned library table.

+Additionally, there is an auxilliary library -- Metallic Crow Library -- which is presented in a more object-oriented style.
+MCL is implemented using the core library.

 Script